50th anniversary of the Canada Games

 Featuring 16 sports and over 250 events, and combined with a major cultural festival, the 2017 Canada Summer Games will bring together exceptional athletes and artists from coast to coast to coast to celebrate these major milestones in a truly unique fashion.
 Visitors from across the country will be invited to share in the celebration of our shared culture and heritage while cheering on this country’s finest young athletes as they vie for a place on the podium.

-To commemorate the 150th Anniversary of Confederation and the 50th Anniversary of the Canada Games, the Canada Games Council is planning to develop great ways to celebrate this momentous occasion.
+To commemorate the 150th Anniversary of Confederation and the 50th Anniversary of the Canada Games, the Canada Games Council will launch the Canada Games Activity Challenge as a Canada 150 Signature Project.

 50 years of the Canada Games